ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 PBKDF2's inner computation so that an attacker with access to regular hardware will have to face a massive performance decrease and be able to only try a few thousand passwords per second instead of millions.
-Choosing an iteration count so that PBKDF2 takes 80ms to complete then a simple four-digit number can still be guessed in roughly 13 minutes, it will take only 7 minutes on average to find.
+Choosing an iteration count so that PBKDF2 takes 80ms to complete means a simple four-digit number can still be guessed in roughly 13 minutes, it will take only 7 minutes on average to find.

 For a much more secure version the UI should thus allow to not only use numbers but any number of characters.
 An additional delay of a few seconds